 Q: How will the Interprofessional Education Curriculum benefit me?

 Interprofessional Education is a worldwide initiative increasing the standards of patient/client care and employee satisfaction.
 The skills that you will learn during this curriculum will not only assist in your future practice, but will also increase your opportunities moving into the workforce.
 Upon successful completion of your IPE curriculum program requirement, you will receive a letter of completion that can be incorporated into your portfolio.

 “If health care providers are expected to work together and share expertise in a team environment, it makes sense that their education and training should prepare them for this type of working arrangement.”
 (Commission on the Future of Health Care in Canada, 2002)

 Q: What do the “core competencies” mean?

 The Centre for Interprofessional Education and University of Toronto’s Interprofessional Education Curriculum is broken down into competencies, each represented on a learning continuum under 3 components; Exposure (Introduction), Immersion (Development), and Competence (Entry-to-Practice).
-Learning activities are specific to each learning competency, and is based on the level of knowledge students are exposed to during the learning activity.
-As the students’ progress through the curriculum, they will gain a deeper understanding of interprofessional collaborative practice.
+Learning activities are specific to each learning competency, and are based on the level of knowledge students are exposed to during the learning activity.
+As the students progress through the curriculum, they will gain a deeper understanding of the interprofessional collaborative practice.

 Q: How many learning activities do I need to complete in order to graduate from the IPE Curriculum?